probabl-ai/skore/sphinx/user_guide/reporters.rst

 in a single dataframe, available through a :class:`~skore.Display`.
 By default, a set of metrics is computed based on the type of target variable (e.g. classification or regression).
-Nevertheless, you can specify the metrics you want to compute thanks to the `scoring` parameter.
+Nevertheless, you can specify the metrics you want to compute thanks to the `metric` parameter.
 We accept different types:

 1. A string that corresponds to a scikit-learn scorer name or a built-in `skore` metric name.
 Scikit-learn metrics that require a ``neg_`` prefix (e.g.